keokukzh/youtube.autovideo/CLOUDFLARE_DEPLOYMENT.md

 3. Copy Service Role key (use this for `SUPABASE_SERVICE_ROLE_KEY`)
 4. Enable Row Level Security (RLS) policies
 5. Set up CORS for your domain:
-   - Add your Pages domain: `https://your-app.pages.dev`
+   - Add your Workers domain: `https://contentmultiplier.your-subdomain.workers.dev`
    - Add your custom domain if applicable
-   - Add your Workers domain: `https://contentmultiplier-api.your-subdomain.workers.dev`

 ## Troubleshooting